 Course name, prefix, and number: Nursing Research Seminar, NURS 9010

-Credit hours and prerequisites: 1-3 variable credit with prerequisite of EDUC 9002, EDFD 7001, and NURS 9002
+Credit hours and prerequisites: 1 credit with prerequisite of EDUC 9002, EDFD 7001, and NURS 9002

 Catalog description:

 The Nurse Educator Research Seminar is designed to provide a forum for discussing dissertation-related concerns and issues with other students and assist students to evaluate and translate selected components of the research process to the proposed dissertation topic.
+Students will also develop and complete the formal research proposal in preparation for the defense of the proposal.

 Learning outcomes: